 The carrying values of cash and cash equivalents, restricted cash, receivables and amounts payable and other liabilities, approximate their fair values due to the short-term nature of these instruments.
-Marketable securities and long term investments are fair valued using the bid price on the closing date for the underlying investment.
+Marketable securities and long term investments in public companies are fair valued using the bid price on the closing date for the underlying investment.
+The fair value of marketable securities in private companies is determined from recently completed equity financings.